-The main question I had was how I could avoid spending time on unsuitable companies or people who wouldn’t be interested in what I had to offer and find me super annoying?
+The main, underlying question was: How could I avoid spending time on unsuitable companies, people who wouldn’t be interested in what I had to offer, and people who would find me super annoying?

 Together with Resa from CacaoMedia- HubSpot Platinum Partner

 HubSpot has made quite an astonishing change in the last decade.
 They re-invented the fields of Marketing and Sales with new methodologies and practical tools, focusing on Inbound Marketing and Sales strategies.

 Inbound Marketing involves interested leads actively contacting you because they need your help to get a job done.
 These leads have learned through various indirect means that you could be a solution to their problem (i.e. google search, content marketing such as YouTube videos, blog posts, social media, etc.)

 HubSpot has managed to show salespeople how having an Inbound lead would be much stronger in the sales process.

 Some of HubSpot's online free courses can be found below-